Dark-Angel-009/n8n-projects/README.md

 ✅ 2.
 AI Agent with System Rules

-The bot is set up as Leo Bot (Leo Das) — an intelligent assistant with:
+The bot is set up as PixoBot✨(Leo Das) — an intelligent assistant with:

 Greeting rules